-Clues to the whereabouts of the 5 gold artworks have been woven into the visual content of 5 paintings for exhibition in 20-21 Visual Arts Centre from 18th February – 29th April 2017.
-Luke has been working with a code breaker from an unnamed government agency to set the visual clues within each painting.
+Clues to the whereabouts of the 5 gold artworks were woven into the visual content of 5 paintings for exhibition in 20-21 Visual Arts Centre from 18th February – 29th April 2017.
+Luke worked with a code breaker from GCHQ to set the visual clues within each painting.

-The paintings in the exhibition range in difficulty.
-One painting should be so easy to solve even a child may be able to work out the location of the golden artefact.
-Whilst other codes will be harder to crack.
-One puzzle painting may be so difficult to decode, the gold may never be found.
-As a legacy for the project, this painting will remain on display in the North Lincolnshire Museum with the associated golden artefact remaining hidden for the public to find one day.
+The paintings in the exhibition ranged in difficulty.
+One painting was “so easy to solve even a child may be able to work out the location of the golden treasure”.
+Whilst other codes were far harder to crack.

 Luke said “For me, Treasured City is a creative treasure hunt.
 A playful fusion of history, craftsmanship, mathematics, code breaking, poetry and painting.”

 “I like the idea that ancient objects that were once hidden beneath the earth and were discovered and displayed at the museum are now being re-hidden.
 I hope the public will enjoy visiting 20-21 Arts Centre and exploring the town and surrounding countryside.”